kaeedo/Scrutiny/README.md

 - `OnExit`: Function to run when exiting this page.
 Only one allowed
 - `TransitionTo`: Possible transition.
 Define how to transition to the next state, as well as which state to navigate to.
 Any number of transitions allowed
 - `Action`: Possible action.
 Define function to run while in this page state.
 Any number of actions allowed
-- `ExitAction`: After scrutiny traverses the graph of possible states, will pick a single exit action defined in any state to navigate to and finish the test with

 A `PageState` could look like this: